MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/Ignite_2025/DLP-2-bonus-adaptive-protection.md

 ## Task 1 – Add Adaptive Protection to a DLP rule

-In this task, you'll edit the DLP policy you created earlier so it only applies when a user has an elevated insider risk level.
+In this task, you'll edit a DLP policy so it applies only when a user has an elevated insider risk level.

 1. In the Microsoft Purview portal, go to **Solutions** > **Data Loss Prevention** > **Policies**.